 A Crucial Foundation For Success

-And whether they’re proficient readers depends on the quality of their learning experiences in the years prior.
+Whether they’re proficient readers depends on the quality of their learning experiences in the years prior.
 Like bricks and mortar, learning builds on prior learning.
 If the foundation is weak, later achievement will falter.

-Early Deficits Begin Well Before Kindergarten
+Early Childhood Education Deficits Begin Well Before Kindergarten

 Early Brain Development Plays a Critical Role